nguyenkimnhatminh13/PaSCo_Minh/README.md

       ```

 > [!CAUTION]
-> I used the old version of WaffleIron which requires pytorch 1.11.0.
+> I used the older version of WaffleIron which requires pytorch 1.11.0.

 2. Run the following command to extract point features from the pretrained WaffleIron model (require 10883Mb GPU memory) pretrained on SemanticKITTI.
 The extracted features will be stored in the `result_folder`: